+This recipe for canelés is a great weekend baking project.
+Canelés are a delectable French recipe that you won't find in many American bakeries.
+They are delicious when served with a cup of coffee and can make any occasion feel special.
 In fact, they are best eaten fresh the day they are made which is why they are even better when made at home.

-Watch My Canelé Video Demo Below!
+Watch My Video Demo of This Below!

 STEP#1: Pick Your Pan

 There are lots of choices for canelé molds out there and everyone has their favorites.
-But for this recipe I found there was a clear winner!
+But for this recipe, I found there was a clear winner!

 - They are perfectly lovely, but I found they were too inconsistent!
 They didn't always create that beautiful crusty exterior so closely associated with a traditional canelé.

-I also found they were really hard to clean!
+- I also found they were really hard to clean!
 So, NEXT...!

 - I found they never created a crusty exterior.

 They even bent when I tried to slice them open....NEXT!

-It also created nicely shaped canelés that were beautifully caramelized on the outside but delicately custardy on the inside
+- It also created nicely shaped canelés that were beautifully caramelized on the outside but delicately custardy on the inside

-STEP#2: Make the Batter
+Step#2: Make the Batter

 The batter is really easy to make and uses ingredients you probably already have on hand.
 Milk, butter, flour, eggs.
 The one exception would be the rum extract.

-Be sure to strain your batter through a fine mesh sieve for the smoothest interior texture.
+I think you get better flavor from the extract and it's a lot cheaper than buying a full bottle of rum.
+Be sure to strain your batter through a fine-mesh sieve for the smoothest interior texture.
 You can also pop those vanilla beans back in with the batter.
 This will make the vanilla flavor even more pronounced.

 In a word.
 Yes.